MichelBoucey/dumber/ReadMe.md

 See an [example](./example.md).

-_N.B._ : The table of content generation is not tested and implemented for UTF8 yet.
+_N.B._ : The table of contents generation is not tested nor implemented for UTF8 yet.

 ## 1. Installation